-- 6 KU Medical Center graduates live and/or practice in Rooks County.
+- 9 KU Medical Center alumni live and/or practice in Rooks County.

-- 2 shifts were covered by temporary physicians, which allowed Rooks County physicians necessary time off in 2012.
-These coverages were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.
+- 2 shifts were covered by temporary physicians, which allowed Rooks County physicians necessary time off in Fiscal Year 2015.
+This coverage was made via KU Medical Center's Kansas Locum Tenens program.

 Advancing Health Care Access

-- 45 Rooks County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Rooks County residents saw KU Medical Center health care providers 25 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.